 It's pronounced keen wa.
 It is not a widely known product but it should be.
-From the wiki on this:
+From the

 ...a species of goosefoot (Chenopodium), is a grain-like crop grown primarily for its edible seeds.
 It is a pseudocereal rather than a true cereal, or grain, as it is not a member of the grass family.
 As a chenopod, quinoa is closely related to species such as beets, spinach, and tumbleweeds.